johnbillion/rave-wordpress/readme.md

 The WordPress open source project does not make use of package signing which could be used to verify a package.
 [See ticket #39309 for discussion on this topic](https://core.trac.wordpress.org/ticket/39309).

-Therefore, this library has been created to provide a means of verifying that the contents of published packages matches the code in the official source code repos.
+Therefore, this library has been created to provide a means of verifying that the contents of published packages matches the code built from the official source code repos.

 ## License